 Ethanol – medically abbreviated as EtOH and also known as drinking alcohol – is a severely-addictive substance that, when chronically and heavily abused, causes profound changes in the physical and chemical structure of the brain.
-Consequently, alcohol detoxification must be closely supervised to be either safe or effective.
+Consequently, alcohol rehabilitation and detoxification must be closely supervised to be either safe or effective.

 Why Is Quitting Alcohol So Dangerous?